8 Things to Look for When Hiring a Content Marketer

-There was no major offered in content marketing where I went to school, so it never even crossed my mind as a career option (not that all majors equal careers; case in point: I studied Hispanic Language & Literatures).
-In fact, I never figured myself as someone who would end up in internet marketing, or marketing in general.
+There was no major offered in content marketing where I went to school (when I went to school), so it never even crossed my mind as a career option.
+Not that all majors equal careers; case in point: I studied Hispanic Language & Literatures.
+In fact, I never figured myself as someone who would end up in digital marketing, or marketing in general.
 However, it turned out that content marketing and my skill set were kind of a perfect fit, and here’s why.

 Growing up, I always wrote “Author & Illustrator” in the “what do you want to be when you grow up” blanks.
 I knew at a young age what I liked most: creating.
 Whether it was words on a page or brushstrokes on a canvas, I loved creating things that had previously never existed—or at least weren’t there before.
 I always considered myself a writer of some sort, whether I was contributing to the student newspaper or writing poetry in my journal.
 In fact, I’ve always felt it easier to express myself through the written word than by oral means.
 Written expression not only tends to be truer to myself, but more genuine.

 In addition to my love of creativity, I am very logical and realistic.
 I knew that if I wanted to write, I would, alas, have to make money from it.
 I therefore considered and explored three options: